-The complete terms and conditions of the Investments offered by MIF are set forth below.
+The complete terms and conditions of the investments offered by MIF are set forth below.
 Written confirmation of the initial purchase is provided to the investor.
 MIF does not issue a separate certificate representing the Investment.
 MIF reserves the right to change the financial institution through which it processes account transactions.
 MIF reserves the right to change its correspondent banking relationship with advance notice to its customers.
+Additionally, MIF reserves the right to discontinue offering any of the Investments described herein without the need to supplement this Offering Circular.
+MIF also reserves the right at any time to offer additional Investments having terms different than the terms of the Investments described in this Offering Circular.